MichielsenM/FOAM/docs/Configuration.md

 - isocloud_grid_directory
 >   type: string <br>
     default: None <br>
     The path to the isocloud grid directory.
-This grid of MESA history files should be constructed in the same way as the regular grid described in [walkthrough](./Walkthrough.md), but only needs the history files.
+This grid of MESA history files should be constructed in the same way as the regular grid described in <a href="{{site.baseurl}}/Walkthrough">walkthrough</a>, but only needs the history files.
 This can be the same theoretical grid as the main one that is used, but can also be an additional grid that is sparser and covers a larger range in stellar masses, since the binary companion might not fall within a grid that is more focussed on the pulsating star.

 ### Other settings
 - debugging